misskey-dev/misskey/CONTRIBUTING.md

 ## Localization (l10n)
 Misskey uses [Crowdin](https://crowdin.com/project/misskey) for localization management.
 You can improve our translations with your Crowdin account.
+Changes you made in Crowdin will be merged into develop branch.

 If you can't find the language you want to contribute with, please open an issue.

 ![Crowdin](https://d322cqt584bo4o.cloudfront.net/misskey/localized.svg)